jhderojasUVa/randomfuckwork/README.md

 This is a hobby application so don't wait until great updates... but I have the idea of:

-* Use wikipedia API to take a new word
 * Use a timer to change the word every...
 I don't know minutes/hours
 * Use several word databases (if I found some) or update the json file